 - 1. Clear expectations for successful degree completion (outlined in the Student Handbook) - 2.
-Cohort Orientation Session for incoming students - 3.
-Professional socialization opportunities (e.g. annual fall social, town halls, colloquia, etc.) - 4.
+Cohort orientation session for incoming students - 3.
+On-campus professional socialization opportunities (e.g. annual fall social, town halls, colloquia, professional organization continuing education presentations, and so on. - 4.
 Timely evaluations - 5.
-Opportunities for student affiliation with professional organizations. - 6.
+Opportunities for student affiliation with professional organizations such as American Psychological Association of Graduate Students (APAGS) and New Jersey Psychological Association of Graduate Students (NJPAGS). - 6.
 Access to the Director of the Doctoral Program, the Associate Director for Clinical Training, and faculty mentors, as well as dissertation chairs. - 7.
-Internship Application Preparation - 8.
+Practicum and internship application support - 8.
 Opportunity to join Psi Chi - 9.
-The Psy.D.
-Program maintains a Moodle page which provides additional resources for students including social justice and dissertation resources as well as other professional development supports. - 10.
-Limited free printing on campus (please visit the Library for more information)
+Access to Psy.D.
+Program Google Classroom course with additional resources for students - 10.
+Limited free printing on campus (please visit the Library for more information) - 11.
+Ability to check out assessment materials from the Assessment Library (under supervision of doctoral-level professional).
+See Appendix O.

 In addition, please see the Saint Elizabeth University Academic Catalog for academic and personal support services available through the University.
-These services include cost-free professional counseling through the Office of Counseling Services in Founders Hall, First Floor.
+These services include cost-free professional counseling through the Office of Counseling Services.
+This includes a new partnership with UWill, which provides SEU students with individual virtual counseling, 24/7 crisis counseling, and AI technology for therapist matching within 24 hours.
+UWill also includes access to the URise program, which offers nutrition, yoga, mindfulness, and meditation programs.